-According to Assyat David, Director at Aged Care Steps, that’s precisely the reason you should be contemplating what you will do in later life.
-David tells Kochie’s Business Builders (KBB) all too often the decision to place someone in aged care is rushed with little thought behind it.
+According to Assyat David, Director at Aged Care Steps, retiring in style is precisely the reason you should be contemplating what you will do in later life.
+As David told Kochie’s Business Builders, all too often the decision to place someone in aged care is rushed with little thought behind it.
 This lack of foresight can often be to the detriment of the person being placed in a facility.

 With life expectancy increasing, many Australians are concerned with how they can be certain to have enough retirement funds to go the distance.
 David suggests it is a real risk for retirees but there is no magic answer.
 However, managing spending and minimising risk is a good place to begin.

-“Ensuring individuals understand and manage their spending patterns in retirement and their exposure to growth assets (shares and property that have the potential to outperform over the long term, albeit at higher levels of risk) will all impact the sequence of market movements on retirement savings,” she explains.
+“Ensuring individuals understand and manage their spending patterns in retirement and their exposure to growth assets (shares and property that have the potential to outperform over the long term, albeit at higher levels of risk) will all impact the sequence of market movements on retirement savings,” explained David.

-“For Australians (and their families) peace of mind and a clear roadmap can make all the difference.
-The key to this is planning well ahead of time for their aged care needs, understanding where to start and what decisions need to be made as well as what it will take to get the care they need and gaining support to navigate through the process of moving into residential care or accessing home care.”
+Being aged-care ready is vital.
+“For Australians (and their families) peace of mind and a clear roadmap can make all the difference,” she says.
+The key to this is planning well ahead of time for your aged care needs.
+Understand where to start and what decisions need to be made.
+What will it take to get the care you need?
+Where can you find support to navigate through the process of moving into residential care or accessing home care?

-David recognises the industry is rife with horror stories and suggests its essential people do their homework and explore their options.
+David recognises that the retirement industry is rife with horror stories.
+She suggests its essential people do their homework and explore their options.

 “People need to first understand the features, fees and services provided by the facility.
 Having a checklist of questions to ask and things to consider can help properly compare the different facilities.
-One of the best tips is to visit the facility, look around, speak to the staff to gauge how they service their residents.
-Often it is the people in the facility that make the big difference.
-A good time to visit is at meal times to get a good feel for the quality of meals served.”
+One of the best tips is to visit the facility.
+Look around, speak to the staff to gauge how they service their residents.
+Often it is the people in the facility that make the big difference. “